Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Introduction

-\emph{Introduction.}---Almost every aspect of modern society relies on information processing.
-As digital surveillance capabilities continue to expand~\cite{Snowden}, so does demand for guaranteed-anonymous communication strategies.
-An example of such protocols is anonymous broadcasting, an important primitive for privacy-preserving routines~\cite{Movahedi:2014tt}.
-Repeated use of such schemes could enable, for example, tipping off the police anonymously, secret balloting, and secure electronic auctions~\cite{Stajano:2000kh}.
-In the original classical formulation~\cite{Chaum:1988dg}, and its improvements ~\cite{BT07,BjT10}, $n$ parties establish shared keys enabling one party to reveal one bit of information while keeping her identity secret.
-The first \emph{quantum} protocol that allows one to communicate classical information anonymously was proposed in~\cite{Boykin:2002PhD}\blk.
-A more efficient and secure quantum protocol for anonymous quantum and classical broadcasting was reported by Christandl and Wehner in \cite{Christandl:2005cc}.
-Here, a trusted resource distributes ahead of time an $n$-partite entangled state $\ket{\text{GHZ}}=\frac{1}{\sqrt{2}}(\ket{0_1 \dotsm 0_n}+\ket{1_1 \dotsm 1_n})$, one qubit to each party.
-The key feature of this quantum protocol is that it is completely \emph{traceless}---i.e.,~the sender's identity cannot be determined (better than guessing) even if all resources are made public at the end of the protocol.
-Remarkably, tracelessness cannot be achieved classically.
+Almost every aspect of modern society relies on information processing.
+As digital surveillance capabilities continue to expand, so does demand for guaranteed-anonymous communication strategies.
+An important primitive for privacy-preserving routines is anonymous broadcasting ~\cite{Movahedi:2014tt}, which can facilitate, for example, tipping off the police anonymously, secret balloting, and secure electronic auctions~\cite{Stajano:2000kh}, and anonymous cryptocurrency transactions \cite{T.-Ruffing:2016aa}.
+In the original classical formulation~\cite{Chaum:1988dg} and its improvements ~\cite{BT07,BJT10}, $n$ players establish shared keys enabling one party to reveal a single bit of information while keeping her identity secret.
+The first \emph{quantum} protocol allowing one to communicate classical information anonymously was proposed in Ref. \cite{Boykin:2002PhD}\blk.
+A more efficient and secure quantum protocol for anonymous quantum and classical broadcasting was reported by Christandl and Wehner in Ref. \cite{Christandl:2005cc}.
+Here, a trusted resource distributes ahead of time an $n$-partite entangled state